OutSystems/docs-validation/templates/overview.md

 * The purpose of the capability and how it can solve the user’s problem.

-* The product’s intended audience, the type of developers or businesses that would benefit the most from this new ODC or O11 feature
+* The product's intended audience, the type of developers or businesses that would benefit the most from this new ODC or O11 feature

-* (Optional) short overview videos that are engaging and provide information about key features of the product.
+* (Optional) Short overview videos that are engaging and provide information about key features of the product.

 {{Feature name} is a {core function of the feature} that enables you to {main use case}.
 (or)